sdslabs/jinora/README.md

 ### How to ban?
 > Read this [wiki](https://github.com/sdslabs/jinora/wiki/Banning-nicks-and-sessions)

+### How to make announcements?

+Announcements can be made by typing `!announce some_announcement` in your public channel where some_announcement is to be replaced by some text.
+Anouncements are sent in real time to all clients and dispayed in an announcement area at the top right.
+You can remove announcement by typing `!announce -`.

+Remember that messages prefixed with `!` are commands interpreted by jinora, and these messages are not sent to clients.
+You can see a list of all jinora commands by entering `!help` in the public channel.

 #Upgrading

 Make sure you upgrade to 2.0.1 atleast.
 To upgrade from 1.x to 2.x, follow these steps: